Roads Shining Like River Up Hill After Rain Ghost Shards for choir and cello

 The solo ‘cello acts as both an embodiment of Thomas himself as well as providing the sense of travelling through a landscape with the rhythmical suggestions of walking.
 It plots a melodic pathway allowing the text fragments to act as viewpoints or reflections on the journey.
 Rather like the evolving perspectives of a walk, where one landscape merges into the next in an ever-changing perspective, so the fleeting fragments of the incomplete poetry, like unfinished thoughts, mingle together to form suggestions rather than anything complete.

 The piece is also imbued with a flavor of that Edwardian melancholy which pervades Elgar’s Cello Concerto of a few years later, as well as an intimacy, which couples the wonder of nature with a dark yearning.
 The choice of ‘cello obbligato is party suggested by this, and partly because of the highly personal (and song-like) nature of the instrument.

 The creation of this new work has been supported by the Hinrichsen Foundation, to whom I am most grateful.

-The premiere will take place on Easter Saturday in New College Chapel, Oxford at 3.15pm.
-It will be sung by the Oxford Bach Soloists (conducted by Tom Hammond-Davies).
-The solo 'cellist is Gabriella Swallow.
-Other performances of the piece will take place throughout 2017 by the Wooburn Singers, Pegasus and Rodolfus choirs.
-Details are on my 'Live' pages.
+The premiere took place on Easter Saturday 2017 in New College Chapel, Oxford at 3.15pm.
+It was premiered by the Oxford Bach Soloists (conducted by Tom Hammond-Davies) who then performed it again at the STartford Literature Festival.
+The solo 'cellist was Gabriella Swallow.
+Other performances of the piece then took place throughout 2017 by the Wooburn Singers, Pegasus and Rodolfus choirs.

 Link to blog about the creation of 'Roads Shining Like River Up Hill After Rain'